udif/xlsxsearch/README.md

 Query Language
 --------------
-* The search query can be a single word, or a combination of words using and/or operators.
+* The search query can be a single word, or a combination of words using and/or/not operators.
 * Parentheses can also be used to group change the evaluation order.
-* Quotes can be used to search expressions containing white spaces, as well as searching for the words "or", "and" by themselves.
+* Quotes can be used to search expressions containing white spaces, as well as searching for the words "or", "and", "not" by themselves.
-* and/or can be written in uppercase, lowercase or any case mix.
+* and/or/not can be written in uppercase, lowercase or any case mix.

 Query examples:
 ---------------